Charged with A DUI in Delaware?

 What is the Delaware DUI First-Offender Program?

 Delaware offers a DUI first-offender program.
 As your attorney, we can find out if you are eligible for this program, which would enable you to avoid having a drunk driving conviction on your record.
-If you are ineligible for any reason, we can negotiate with prosecutors to waive the disqualifying event and enroll you in this program to save your license and your livelihood.
+If you are ineligible for any reason, we can negotiate with prosecutors to try to waive the disqualifying event and enroll you in this program to save your license and your livelihood.

 Avoiding a criminal DWI conviction is especially important if you have a CDL or need a clean driving record for your job.
 Call our office today to learn more about keeping a Driving Under the Influence arrest off of your driving record.